-- 4.1 The Council has a Corporate Plan outlining its corporate aims and objectives progress is reported to Cabinet Members half yearly.
-Following the Governments Spending review the Council has drawn up a transformation plan which aligns critical, regulatory, frontline services, tiers 1,2 and 3.
+4.1 The Council has a Corporate Plan outlining its corporate aims and objectives progress is reported to Cabinet Members half yearly.
+Following the Governments Spending review the Council has drawn up a transformation plan which aligns critical, regulatory, frontline services, tiers 1, 2 and 3.
 Resource allocation has been undertaken on this significant Council wide re-allocation and the budget has been re-configured to match alignment to the transformation plan.
-Updates are reported to Cabinet / Council on a regular basis. - 4.2 In the first 6 months of 2010/11 the Council continued to measure its performance based on the Comprehensive Area Assessment Performance Assessment process, and the LAA stretched target process.
-Internal Audit reviewed the submission to Government in regard to the achievement of the LAA targets and verified the data quality and accuracy.
-A fundamental review / restructure of performance management functions are to be undertaken in 2011/12 as part of the restructuring of the Corporate Commissioning Department.
-The Council is monitoring progress against the transformation plan in line with the achievement of savings and the prioritisation undertaken. - 4.3 The Constitution was reviewed and updated in 2010/11 and approved by Council in May 2011.
-The Council's Monitoring Officer (Head of Corporate Legal Services) and Responsible Financial Officer (Head of Corporate Finance & ICT) have statutory responsibilities as previously described. - 4.4 The Council continues to assess how its overall corporate governance responsibilities are discharged.
+Updates are reported to Cabinet / Council on a regular basis.

+A fundamental review / restructure of performance management functions were undertaken 2011/12 as part of the restructuring of the Corporate Commissioning Department, this is to continue into 2012/13.
+The Council is monitoring progress against the transformation plan in line with the achievement of savings and the prioritisation undertaken.
+A transformation board has been established to monitor progress against established plans.
+As part of the transformation programme a process of Quality Assurance has been established in order to ensure projects are appropriately progressing, to provide challenge as required and a process of escalation for relevant issues.

+- 4.2 The Constitution was reviewed and updated in 2010/11 and approved by Council in May 2011.
+The Council's Monitoring Officer (Head of Corporate Legal Services) and Responsible Financial Officer (Head of Corporate Finance & ICT) have statutory responsibilities as previously described.
+This is to be further reviewed in line with the Localism Bill during 2012/13. - 4.3 The Council continues to assess how its overall corporate governance responsibilities are discharged.
 A new Code of Corporate Governance (based on the new CIPFA/SOLACE guidance on ensuring 'Good Governance in Local Government') was approved by Audit & Governance Committee on 26th March 2008.
-This replaced the previous set of principles, which the Council had adopted in 2004. - 4.5 The Council's Audit and Governance Committee is well established and meets quarterly.
-Its terms of reference are set out in the Constitution and include consideration of governance/risk management issues/ policies; annual/ periodic reports from internal audit and external audit and the annual statement of accounts. - 4.6 The Council has four Overview and Scrutiny Committees- Performance & Corporate Services; Children's Services; Regeneration & Environmental Services; Health & Social Care.
+This replaced the previous set of principles, which the Council had adopted in 2004. - 4.4 The Council's Audit and Governance Committee is well established and meets quarterly.
+Its terms of reference are set out in the Constitution and include consideration of governance/risk management issues/ policies; annual/ periodic reports from internal audit and external audit and the annual statement of accounts. - 4.5 The Council has four Overview and Scrutiny Committees- Performance & Corporate Services; Childrens Services; Regeneration & Environmental Services and Health & Social Care.
 Their terms of reference are set out in the Constitution.
 These Overview and Scrutiny Committees meet regularly and in public.
 Further information can be found in The Overview & Scrutiny Handbook and this together with, reports arising from their work is available to the public on the Councils website.
 The